 We want to create a great experience for everyone who travels through our airport regardless of their needs.
 We know airports can be a stressful experience and present challenges for many people and our services aim to assist all passengers on their journey through Jersey Airport.

-Preparing for your flight
+Ahead of your flight

 For peace of mind, we advise you to plan your travel carefully and always book help at least 48 hours prior to travelling.
 We will then make arrangements to ensure your requirements are met.
 If you are planning to travel with your own electric wheelchair, you must advise your airline in advance as some aircraft are restricted to what it can carry.